Bicycle helmet: is it compulsory for children and adults?

 Finding the right size and ensuring a comfortable fit

 A helmet that is too big or too small is ineffective.
-To determine the correct size, measure your head circumference with a tape measure, passing it across the middle of your forehead and above your ears.
+To determine the correct size, measure your head circumference using a tape measure, passing it across the middle of your forehead and above your ears.

 When should you replace your helmet?